-Our bodies naturally produce antibodies against the A and B antigens we do not have on our RBC.
-For example, a person who is blood group A will have antibodies directed against the B antigens on RBC and someone who is group B will have anti-A antibodies present in their plasma.
-Individuals who are blood group O have both anti-A and anti-B antibodies whereas those with group AB blood do not produce any antibodies against the A or B antigens.
+Our bodies will naturally produce antibodies against the A and B antigens we do not have on our RBCs.
+For example, a person who is blood group A will have naturally occurring anti-B antibodies present in their blood plasma, and someone who is group B will have anti-A antibodies present in their plasma.
+Individuals who are blood group O have both anti-A and anti-B antibodies present whereas those who are group AB do not produce any antibodies against the A or B antigens.

 The following table indicates the type of antibodies a person is expected to have based on their blood type.

 |a person with bloodtype ...||will have antibodies to ...|

 |O||A and B antigens|

 These antibodies are useful for determining a person's ABO group and are significant in defining the types of blood that they can safely receive.
 For example, if a person who is group A with antibodies directed against the B antigen were to be transfused with blood that is group B, the antibodies would target and destroy the transfused red blood cells, causing severe, potentially fatal complications.
 Therefore, it is critical when selecting blood for transfusion purposes to ensure that ABO compatible blood is transfused with group O being considered as the universal donor regarding the ABO group.